Gastric-brooding frog

-The gastric-brooding frogs or platypus frogs (Rheobatrachus) is a genus of extinct ground-dwelling frogs native to Queensland in eastern Australia.
-The genus consisted of only two species, both of which became extinct in the mid-1980s.
+Rheobatrachus, whose members are known as the gastric-brooding frogs or platypus frogs, was a genus of extinct ground-dwelling frogs native to Queensland in eastern Australia.
+The genus consisted of only two species, the southern and northern gastric-brooding frogs, both of which became extinct in the mid-1980s.
+The southern gastric brooding frog was last seen in 1983 and was declared extinct in 2006.
+The northern gastric brooding frog was last seen in 1987 and was declared extinct in 2015.
 The genus is unique because it contains the only two known frog species that incubated the prejuvenile stages of their offspring in the stomach of the mother.

 The combined ranges of the gastric-brooding frogs comprised less than 2000 km2.
 Both species were associated with creek systems in rainforests at elevations of between 350 and 1400 m.
 The causes of the gastric-brooding frogs' extinction are not clearly understood, but habitat loss and degradation, pollution, and some diseases may have contributed.

 The assignment of the genus to a taxonomic family is hotly debated.
 Some biologists class them within Myobatrachidae under the subfamily Rheobatrachinae, but others place them in their own family, Rheobatrachidae.
 Molecular genetics finds it sister to Mixophyes.

-Scientists at the University of Newcastle and University of New South Wales announced in March 2013 that the frog would be the subject of a cloning attempt, referred to as the ”Lazarus Project", to resurrect the species.
+Scientists at the University of Newcastle and University of New South Wales announced in March 2013 that the frog would be the subject of a cloning attempt, referred to as the "Lazarus Project", to resurrect the species.
 Embryos were successfully cloned, and the project eventually hopes to produce a living frog.

-The southern gastric brooding frog has been listed as Extinct by the IUCN because it has not been recorded in the wild since 1981, and extensive searches over the last 35 years have failed to locate this species.